kuri-sun/comment-graph/README.md

 # todo-graph

-A small CLI that scans your codebase for `TODO` comments, builds a dependency graph, and makes it easy to track and review them.
+A small CLI that scans your codebase for `TODO` comments, builds a dependency graph.

 ## Installation